 Our water is monitored for many different kinds of substances on a very strict sampling schedule.
-The information in the data tables show only those substances that were detected between January 1 and December 31, 2017.
-Remember that detecting a substance does not necessarily mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.
+And, the water we deliver must meet specific health standards.
+Here, we only show those substances that were detected in our water.
+Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.

 The State recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-We participated in the 3rd stage of the EPA's Unregulated Contaminant Monitoring Rule (UCMR3) program by performing additional tests on our drinking water.
-UCMR3 benefits the environment and public health by providing the EPA with data on the occurrence of contaminants suspected to be in drinking water, in order to determine if EPA needs to introduce new regulatory standards to improve drinking water quality.
-Contact us for more information on this program.
+In 2019, we participated in the 4th stage of the U.S. EPA's Unregulated Contaminant Rule (UCMR4) program.
+If you would like more information on this, please call the Safe Drinking Water Hotline at (800) 426-4791.

+Please note that the Water Division has conducted the initial screening for per- and polyfluoroalkyl substances (PFAS) and will be working with Mass DEP to evaluate the results.
-REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL [MRDL] MCLG [MRDLG] AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Alpha Emitters (pCi/L) 2016 15 0 1.82 ND-3.4 No Erosion of natural deposits Barium (ppm) 2017 2 2 0.036 0.021-0.036 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Beta/Photon Emitters 1 (pCi/L) 2016 50 0 33.14 28.7-39.2 No Decay of natural and man-made deposits Nitrate (ppm) 2017 10 10 0.85 0.61-1.2 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Perchlorate (ppb) 2017 2 NA 0.13 ND-0.13 No Inorganic chemicals used as oxidizers in solid propellants for rockets, missiles, fireworks, and explosives

-Tap Water Samples Collected for Lead and Copper Analyses from Sample Sites throughout the Community

-SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AL MCLG AMOUNT DETECTED (90TH%TILE) SITES ABOVE AL/ TOTAL SITES VIOLATION TYPICAL SOURCE Copper (ppm) 2015 1.3 1.3 0.225 0/30 No Corrosion of household plumbing systems; Erosion of natural deposits SECONDARY SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED SMC L MCLG AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Iron (ppb) 2017 300 NA 396 368-396 No Leaching from natural deposits; Industrial wastes Manganese 2 (ppb) 2017 50 NA 131 ND-131 No Leaching from natural deposits
+REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAF SAMPL (EAR MCL MPLED [MRDL] MCLG [MRDLG] AMOUNT ] DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Alpha Emitters (pCi/L) 201 5 15 0 1.8 82 ND-3.4 ł No Erosion of natural deposits Barium (ppm) 2020 ) 2 2 0.0 57 0.014-0.05 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Beta/Photon Emitters (pCi/L) 201 5 50 0 33.14 28.7-39.2 No Decay of natural and man-made deposits Chlorine (ppm) 202 ) [4] [4] 0.64 0.45-0.81 No Water additive used to control microbes Haloacetic Acids [HA 202 020 60 NA 2.
+15 0-5.2 No By-product of drinking water disinfection Nitrate (ppm) 2020 2020 10 10 0.875 0.47-1.5 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits PFAS6 (ppt) 2020 2020 20 NA 20.16 1.91-20.16 No Discharge and emissions from industrial and manufacturing sources associated with the production or use of PFAS, including production of moisture- and oil-resistant coatings on fabrics and other materials.
+Additional sources include the use and disposal of products containing these PFAS, such as firefighting foams Perchlorate (ppb) 2020 2 NA 0.
+18 0.08-0.49 No Inorganic chemicals used as oxidizers in solid propellants for rockets, missiles, fireworks, and explosives TTHMs [Total Trihalomethanes] (ppb) 2020 2020 NA 8.2 25 1.1-28 No By-product of drinking water disinfection Tap Water Samples Collec ted for Coppe er and Lea d Analyse s from S ample Site s through out the Co ommunity SUBSTANCE YEAR (UNIT OF MEASURE) SAMPLED AL AL MCLG ount Ected 1 %ile) SITES AL AL/TO SITE BOVE TAL S V /IOLATION түр TYPICAL SOURCE Copper (ppm) 2018 1.3 1.3 0. .199 0/30 No Co Corrosion of household plumbing systems; Erosion of natural deposits Lead (ppb) b) 2018 15 0 2.5 1/3 0 No I f Lead services lines; Corrosion of household plumbing systems, including fittings and fixtures; Erosion of natural deposits SECONDARY SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL MC A LG DE MOUNT T RANGE VIOLATION TYPICAL SOURCE Manganese (ppb) 2020 50 N A 68 ND-68 3 No Leaching from natural deposits Total Dissolved Solids [TDS] (ppm 2019 500 N A 293 210-450 0 No Runoff/leaching from natural deposits

-UNREGULATED SUBSTANCES3